 This is described as the central science, as chemical principles underpin both the physical environment and biological systems.
 The course includes a study of atomic theory, chemical bonding, energetics, kinetics, equilibria and organic chemistry.
 Through selected “option” topics, applications of chemistry in industry, medicine and the environment are discussed.
 The course at Higher Level covers the topics in more depth than at Standard Level, and requires a greater level of mathematical analysis.
 You do not need prior knowledge in chemistry at the Standard Level, however, some background is beneficial at the Higher Level.

-This course offers an opportunity for you to explore many facets of physics through experimental inquiry and class discussion.
+This course offers an opportunity for you to explore many facets of physics through experimental enquiry and class discussion.
 Topics covered include classical mechanics, thermal physics, waves, electromagnetism, atomic and nuclear physics, energy, power and climate change, relativity and astrophysics.
 You will have an opportunity to use a variety of laboratory equipment including an astrophysical observatory.
 You do not need prior knowledge in physics at the Standard Level, however some background is beneficial at the Higher Level.

 The location of the College on the ocean makes it ideally suited to the scientific study of the marine environment.
 You will study the origin and structure of oceans, patterns of water movement, properties of ocean water and the variety of marine ecosystems in existence.
 Be prepared to spend many classes outside in various marine ecosystems.
 This is a school-based course that is offered only at the Standard Level.